ClickAndMortar/AkeneoMigrationsManagerBundle/README.md

 This bundle provides a widget to list available migrations and a custom job to follow migrations execution.

-Made by :heart: by C&M
+Made with :blue_heart: by C&M

 ## Requirements